TheRealGeneParmesan/Musical-Chairs-Full-Stack-App/README.md

 ## Description:

-Musical Chairs is a social media platform that allows users to post their favorite songs with content.
+Musical Chairs is a full stack application and social media platform that allows users to post their favorite songs with content.
 Users can share their thoughts on the song in addition to providing a short sample of the track.

-## Installation

-You won't need to install anything to run this application.

 ## Usage